gvwilson/sensibleadventures/nardica/nardica.md

 as he and the *Guinevere*'s core explored a thousand possible futures.
 After a couple of seconds,
 their criss-cross confusion locked into place.
-"There."
 Wales tapped the image.
 "That's our best chance.
+Head for these coordinates.
-I'll update it as we get more data from the drone."
+I'll update them as I get more data from the drone."

 "Never thought I'd be steerin' *into* a boil,"
 Uncle Jack grumbled as he bent the *Guinevere*'s path to port.
-He grabbed a sandwich from the tray and gobbled half in a single hasty bite, chasing it down with a gulp of tea and a belch.
+He grabbed a sandwich from Aunt Naggie's tray and gobbled half in a single hasty bite, chasing it down with a gulp of tea and a belch.
 Wales took a second ceramic mug and sipped its contents.